Gumster/vue-js-wp-archive/README.md

-# A simple demonstration of Wordrpress posts using Vue.js for rendering and pagination
+# A simple demonstration of using Vue.js for rendering and pagination of WP posts

 This WP app has only 5 edited PHP files in the twentytwentyone theme: